wjabbour/rocm-learning/papers/01_cdna2_architecture.md

 ## Summary and Relation to Inference

-Compute DNA (CDNA) is AMD's AI + HPC GPU architecture.
-AMD split their GPU architecture into Radeon DNA (RDNA) and CDNA because of the drastically different use cases for GPUs.
-CDNA focuses entirely on compute - there are no graphics pipelines or rasterization hardware.
-CDNA focuses completely on high-precision floating point, matrix cores specifically built for matrix multiplication operations used in AI workloads, advanced packaging technologies to combine heterogenous chiplets for domain-specific workloads, and Infinity Fabric (IF) — the high-bandwidth interconnect that binds the system together.
+GPUs were originally created to solve a highly parallel problem: draw a million pixels on the screen.
+That highly parallel problem created a computer architecture that was amenable to solving tasks in wildly different domains.
+As AMD and Nvidia realized that domains outside of computer graphics benefitted from this parallel GPU architecture, both companies moved to create separate hardware architectures for their consumer (graphics) and enterprise (AI + HPC) workloads.

+Compute DNA (CDNA) is AMD's AI + HPC GPU architecture and Radeon DNA (RDNA) is AMD's consumer architecture.

+With each generation of CDNA, the hardware of the chip is modified and improved to reflect the inherently different needs of these enterprise workloads.
+With CDNA 2, we see a few notable updates:

+- matrix cores work natively on bfloat16 (an important inference data type) and the ISA is expanded to allow kernels to use intrinsics to improve efficiency of register access during matmul ops.

+- Infinity Fabric allows cache coherency between heterogenous systems (CPU and GPU).
+This directly improves workloads which require frequent memory transfers between hosts and devices.

+- These new hardware capabilities are exposed to developers through AMD's ROCM ecosystem.

 ### Introduction